FactomProject/FactomDocs/factomDataStructureDetails.md

 ### Entry Hash
-**(Different from what is implemented)**

 The Entry Hash is a 32 byte identifier unique to a specific Entry.
 It is referenced in the Entry Block body as well as in the Entry Commit.
-In a desire to maintain long term resistance to [second-preimage attacks](http://en.wikipedia.org/wiki/Preimage_attack) in SHA256, SHA3-256 is included in the process to generate an Entry Hash.
-For a future attacker to come up with a dishonest piece of data, they would need to take advantage of weaknesses in both SHA256 and SHA3.
-SHA256 is used for Merkle roots due to anticipated CPU hardware acceleration.
+In a desire to maintain long term resistance to [second-preimage attacks](http://en.wikipedia.org/wiki/Preimage_attack) in SHA2, as well as preventing length extension attacks, SHA512 is included in the Entry Hash generation process.
+For a future attacker to come up with a dishonest piece of data, they would need contend with many extra rounds of a combined SHA256 and SHA512 in series.
+This operation is in contrast to the SHA256d, which does one round over the SHA256 of the protected data.
+To brute force a SHA256d collision, adding data at the end only requires two rounds.
+Prepending the SHA512 requires finding collision to iterate over the entire Entry at least once.

+Straight SHA256 is used for Merkle roots due to anticipated CPU hardware acceleration, as well as being double-checkable by the serial hash.
+Entries do not have the Merkle+serial hashes protecting data, so this is why the hashing is more complex.

-To calculate the Entry Hash, first the Entry is serialized and passed into a SHA3-256 function.
-The 32 bytes output from the SHA3 function is appended to the serialized Entry.
-SHA3 is still in draft form, and the 2014 FIPS 202 draft version is used.
-The Entry+appendage are then fed through a SHA256 function, and the output of that is the Entry Hash.
+To calculate the Entry Hash, first the Entry is serialized and passed into a SHA512 function.
+The 64 bytes output from the SHA512 function is prepended to the serialized Entry.
+The Entry+prependage are then fed through a SHA256 function, and the output of that is the Entry Hash.

 Using the above Entry as an example.

+00954d5a49fd70d9b8bcdb35d252267829957f7ef7fa6c74f88419bdc5e82209f400005061796c6f616448657265
-00954d5a49fd70d9b8bcdb35d252267829957f7ef7fa6c74f88419bdc5e82209f400005061796c6f616448657265 is passed into SHA3-256 and that gives: 61c7096a13539efb9845913016fd3c1c1442d42996735acc2527372f1cbfdd75
+is passed into SHA512 and that gives: 0ba3c58955c69b02aa675d8ff15b505a48335fdc9a06354ba55e4149f77b69835c8c2b7002ca3b09202846d03626bada6b408fa1374f22dc396c64d9a3980ed3

-This is then appended to make 00954d5a49fd70d9b8bcdb35d252267829957f7ef7fa6c74f88419bdc5e82209f400005061796c6f61644865726561c7096a13539efb9845913016fd3c1c1442d42996735acc2527372f1cbfdd75 which is then SHA256 hashed to make an Entry Hash of:
+The Entry is appended to the SHA512 result to make 0ba3c58955c69b02aa675d8ff15b505a48335fdc9a06354ba55e4149f77b69835c8c2b7002ca3b09202846d03626bada6b408fa1374f22dc396c64d9a3980ed300954d5a49fd70d9b8bcdb35d252267829957f7ef7fa6c74f88419bdc5e82209f400005061796c6f616448657265 which is then SHA256 hashed to make an Entry Hash of:
-66c05c8770729b25fc14b836f8178ab3cd7d2bf15c3f10119eaa3ed154d75725
+72177d733dcd0492066b79c5f3e417aef7f22909674f7dc351ca13b04742bb91

 ### Entry Commit